100x-Engineers/recursion-homework-binary-tree/README.md

 # Recursion Homework: Depth and Breadth First Searches

+## How to get the code working

+1. Clone the repository
+2. `npm install`
+3. `npm test` to run the tests

 ## This repo has:

 1. A recursive function, `depthFirstInsert`, that uses a depth-first approach to tree insertion.